dpohanlon/fast-nb/README.md

 Jacobians
 ---------

-The Jacobian (i.e., gradient)of the probability mass function with respect to `m` and `r` (and $\alpha$ in the case of the zero-inflated distribution) is also provided, for optimization purposes:
+The Jacobian (the matrix of first order derivatives with respect to each parameter) of the probability mass function with respect to `m` and `r` (and $\alpha$ in the case of the zero-inflated distribution) is also provided, for optimization purposes:

 ``` python
 from fast_negative_binomial import negative_binomial2_jacobian